 I’m sure you’ve had times when you just couldn’t seem to concentrate.
 Perhaps you had a hard or dull task to do – maybe writing a tedious report.
-Did you sit down and work steadily and consistently through it?
-Probably not.

 Chances are, you got distracted.
 Maybe you stopped in the middle of typing a sentence, and found yourself checking your email.
 Maybe you were supposed to be looking up a quick fact or figure, but you somehow ended up reading web comics.
 Maybe you went to get a glass of water, and ended up chatting to colleagues for a few minutes.

 Timers will help.
 When you tell yourself that you’ve got to sit and focus for 20 minutes – and you have a timer running to prove it – then it’s easier to think No, I don’t need to check my emails right now.

 Timers don’t just keep you focused, though; they also let you work faster.